The second part of the Eden Valley Walk, through Penshurst and Haysden Country Park to Tonbridge.

 There are plenty of refreshment places at the end of the full walk in Tonbridge, with the direct route to the station passing several cafés and coffee shops on the High Street.
 If you get there in time, the suggested tea place (serving excellent home-made cakes) is Finch House Café (01732-771775; open to 6pm Mon–Sat, 5pm Sun) at the front of the Pavilion Shopping Centre, a few minutes walk from the station.
 The High Street is not short of pubs either; one with a beer garden overlooking the river is The Humphrey Bean (01732-773850), a JD Wetherspoon's pub in the old Post Office building.

 If you are doing one of the walk variations and want to break for tea in Penshurst village, the suggested place is the Fir Tree House tearoom (01892-870382; open from 2.30-6pm, Wed–Sun), with the two lunch places listed above as alternatives.
-If you finish in Chiddingstone Causeway the Little Brown Jug (01892-870318) is just a stone's throw from Penshurst station; it is open all day and serves tea and coffee as well as normal pub fare.
+If you finish at Penshurst station, the nearby Little Brown Jug (01892-870318) is usually open all day and serves tea and coffee as well as normal pub fare.

 After the walk, we would love to get your feedback